HariMalode/TE-Sem6-Endsem-Notes/DSBDA/UNIT3.md

    - Data originates from various sources such as transactional databases, IoT devices, social media platforms, sensors, logs, and web applications.
 These sources contribute to the diverse range and volume of data available for analysis.

 2. **Data Warehouse**:
    - The data collected from different sources is cleaned, transformed, and loaded into the data warehouse.
 The data warehouse serves as a centralized repository for storing structured and organized data, making it easily accessible for analysis.

-3. **Data Analysis**:
-   - Once the data is stored in the data warehouse, it undergoes analysis by data scientists and analysts.
-This involves applying statistical, machine learning, and other analytical techniques to derive insights, patterns, and trends from the data.
+Once the data is stored in the data warehouse, it undergoes analysis by data scientists and analysts.

-4. **EDW (Enterprise Data Warehouse)**:
+3. **EDW (Enterprise Data Warehouse)**:
-   - The analyzed data may then be transferred to the Enterprise Data Warehouse (EDW).
-The EDW integrates data from various sources and provides a unified view of the organization's data assets, enabling cross-functional analysis and reporting.

-5. **Dashboards, Reports, Alerts, Patterns, Graphs**:
-   - From the EDW, stakeholders can generate dashboards, reports, alerts, and visualizations to monitor performance, identify patterns, and gain actionable insights.
+   - The analyzed data in warehouse may then be transferred to the Enterprise Data Warehouse (EDW).From the EDW, stakeholders can generate dashboards, reports, alerts, and visualizations to monitor performance, identify patterns, and gain actionable insights.
 Dashboards and reports provide interactive visualizations and summaries of key metrics and KPIs, while alerts notify stakeholders of critical events or anomalies in the data.

 6. **Data Scientist**:
    - Data scientists play a crucial role in the analysis process, leveraging their expertise in statistics, machine learning, and domain knowledge to extract valuable insights from the data.
 They collaborate with data analysts, domain experts, and business stakeholders to develop predictive models, identify trends, and solve complex business problems.

-7. **Data Analyst**:
-   - Data analysts also contribute to the analysis process by exploring data, generating reports, and interpreting findings to support decision-making.
-They have a deep understanding of the organization's data and business processes and use analytical tools and techniques to extract actionable insights from the data.

 In summary, this architecture enables organizations to collect, store, analyze, and visualize data effectively, empowering stakeholders to make data-driven decisions and drive business outcomes.
 The integration of different components facilitates seamless data flow and collaboration across teams, ultimately enhancing the organization's ability to leverage data as a strategic asset.